COUNTER-ATTACK! Women in Football

 Who is afraid of girls who play football?

-COUNTER-STRIKE!
+COUNTER-ATTACK!
 Women in Football had four curators: ex-player and manager Aline Pellegrino, historian Aira Bonfim, journalist Lu Castro, and researcher Silvana Goellner.
 The scenography was executed by Daniela Thomas.
 The educational scripts were elaborated by a team of educators of the Football Museum.
 Dozens of women were involved in the several stages of conception, assembly, and management of the exhibition.

 As a result, for the first time in history, the visitors of the Football Museum were equally divided between women and men, who historically accounted for 70% to 80% of the audience.
 We shed a light on the period of prohibition of women’s football, putting the current status of the sport today in perspective and – most importantly – to make younger generations of boys and girls more aware of the sexist structures that dictated (and dictate) the course of football.